ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 Menu bar and tool bar
 ---------------------
-The menu bar is used for session management (File menu) and makes additional functionalities available, such as data statistics, data export, plot export, or filter import/export.
+The menu bar is used for session management (File menu) and makes additional functionalities available, such as batch processing, data statistics, data export, plot export, or filter import/export.
 The tool bar contains shortcuts for adding new datasets, filters, or plots (left part) and allows to hide/show the :ref:`sec_block_matrix` as well as the :ref:`sec_quick_view` and